dcorns/riot-expers/readme.md

 tsc
 webpack
 ```
-The have something like http-server run in the background to refresh for changes.
+Then have something like `http-server` run in the background to refresh for changes.